 How do I operate the voting machine?

 You may request instructions on how to use the voting machine from the precinct election officials assigned to your precinct on election day.
-You may also request a sample ballot to review while waiting to vote.
+A sample ballot should be posted at the precinct.

 What if I have special needs at the polls?